kevinbowen777/learning-log/docs/index.rst

    license

+.. contents:: Table of Contents
+   :local:
+   :backlinks: top
+   :depth: 2

 An online journal application built with the Django 4.1 web framework.

 Learning Log is an online journal system that lets you keep track of information you’ve learned about particular topics.

-It allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.
+The application allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.
 Once logged in, a user can create new topics, add new entries, and read and edit existing entries.

 Features
 --------